lorrli274/next/courses/community/Google-s Python Class/lessons/Lists/03-Range.md

   print i
 ```

-There is a variant xrange() which avoids the cost of building the whole list for performance sensitive cases (in Python 3000, range() will have the good performance behavior and you can forget about xrange()).
-There is a variant xrange() which avoids the cost of building the whole list for performance sensitive cases (in Python 3000, range() will have the good performance behavior and you can forget about xrange()).
+There is a variant `xrange()` which avoids the cost of building the whole list for performance sensitive cases (in Python 3000, range() will have the good performance behavior and you can forget about `xrange()`).